There once was a hack called Jack,

 - And here we are now!
 (30/3/2017)

 I did not even find her first account, but I have followed no less than fucking four in our relatively brief association.
-I suppose I should thank Twitter for having such hate boner, because I never would have been so determined to befriend her otherwise.
 In my mind there is no better example of the site’s arbitrary suspension system.
 As she explains herself, in each occasion the suspension occurred either because she was spam-reported by people who don’t like her, of because of “aggressive following”.
 What is perhaps most worrying is that most of these happened before the new guidelines came out in February.

 We’re all fed up, and this time there’s a fightback.
 Our tiny little circle has pestered enough larger Twitter accounts and YouTubers to raise some attention, and the industrious young maybe-lady has organised a little bit of a campaign to make the suspension policy more transparent and possible to appeal.
 I implore you to read these two posts before you proceed any further, and then sign up to her Thunderclap, which as I write is number one on the dot com.
 It’s time we shouted very loudly to Dorsey that we can take control of our own discussions thank you very much, and you don’t just get away with booting people off arbitrarily, either carelessly or worse still as a political manoeuvre.
-It’s getting harder and harder for me to even talk to someone I want to see more and more of, and I know damn well that, if we don’t stand in solidarity, by the time we have a reason we won’t be strong enough to stand at all.
+I know damn well that, if we don’t stand in solidarity, by the time we have a reason we won’t be strong enough to stand at all.

 Out, and I don’t think it’s overreacting to tag this in “Military”.